 We all want to look forward to a happy and comfortable retirement.
 You may wish to consider paying extra pension contributions now to boost your income in later life.
 There are two primary ways you can pay extra contributions in the LGPS.

 You can pay Additional Pension Contributions, Additional Voluntary Contributions, or both.
-You can also pay extra outside of the LGPS to increase your retirement income.
+You can also pay extra outside the LGPS to increase your retirement income.
 Don't forget you get tax relief on extra contributions which lowers their real cost to you.

 If you are in the main section of the LGPS, you can pay additional contributions to buy extra pension.
 The most that you can buy is £8,903 of extra yearly pension (2025/26 tax year).
 You can pay for the extra pension by paying APCs over a number of complete years, or by paying a lump sum.